-Today's Date:
+Foday's Date:

 Incident Report (Indicate which campus)

 DSDT Main Campus 1759 W. 20 {th} StreetDetroit, MI

 48216

 DSDT Branch Campus 4301 E Stan Schlueter Loop Bldg #1 Killeen, TX 76542

-events (which could have caused an injury or illness)- no o report all school related injuries, illness, or "near miss" o matter how minor.
-This helps us to identify and correct all be completed by students as soon as possible and given
+Students, employees, and all visitors will use this form to report all school related injuries, illness, or "near miss" events (which could have caused an injury or illness)- no matter how minor.
+This helps us to identify and correct hazards before they cause serious injuries.
+This form shall be completed by students as soon as possible and given to a school director/ instructor for further action.

-I am reporting a work related: Injury □ Illness □ Near Miss
+I am reporting a work related: 🗆 Injury 🗆 Illness 🗆 Near Miss

 Your Name:

 Instructor/Supervisor:

-Have you told your instructor/supervisor about this injury? □ Yes □ No
+Have you told your instructor/supervisor about this injury?

-have a control of the

 Date of injury/near miss: Time of injury/ near miss:

 Name of witness (if any):

 Where, exactly, did it happen?

 What were you doing at the time?